Skip to content

 Author = 'ZervicePoint Extension Team'

-Description = 'Displays a users computer objects in Active Directory.'
+Description = 'Displays a user’s computer objects in Active Directory.'

 NestedModules = @("$env:ZPPackages\Active Directory\Shared modules\DropDown.ADComputer\DropDown.ADComputer.psd1", 'DropDown.ADMyComputerNoDefault.psm1', 'PowerFrame.Utility')